brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 but apparently it is an official digital telephony concept.
 According to the standard, this uLaw stream is supposed to generate a 1kHz reference signal with 0dBm of power (one milliwatt).

-I don't think the actual 1mW signal is relevant in our system.
+I don't think the actual 1mW signal reference is relevant in our system.
 But we can say with some confidence that this stream of uLaw values produces a 1kHz PCM16 stream with peak value of at least +20,860, or about -3dBFS.
 So if the comment in the code is right, the voter thinks that full deviation (5kHz?) comes from a -3dBFS tone.
 That is a different calibration from the other